5 Home Investment Themes Every Homebuyer Must Know by Heart

 To determine the count of “large lot homes” we used the definition that a lot was 50% larger than the median lot size for the area (e.g. for MLS area 9, the median SFH lot size is 5,000 square feet.
 To qualify as a “large lot home” the property needed a lot size in excess of 7,500 sq ft)

+What to know about real estate investing.
 Click here to learn more about the Best Houston Neighborhoods in Land Value Appreciation.

 Success Theme #3: Buy Zoned To Top Ranked Schools